-We found that numerous BGP forwarding loops can appear during the reconfiguration process.
+We found that numerous BGP forwarding loops can appear during the reconfiguration process, even when as few as 5 links are reweighted.
 Fig. 1 plots the fraction of experiments experiencing a given amount of BGP-induced loops.
-A data point (x, y) in the graph means that (100 \ y)% of the experiments exhibited x forwarding loops.
-When reweighting 5 links, BGP-induced forwarding loops happened for at most 85 virtual prefixes in the worst case, and for at least 2 virtual prefixes in more than 40% of the experiments.
-We stress that this is significant as each virtual prefix can of virtual prefixes affected by a BGP-induced forwarding loop (log)
+A data point (x,y) in the graph means that (100y)% of the experiments exhibited x BGP-induced forwarding loops.
+Observe that several forwarding loops can be created for the same BGP prefix in different parts of the network.
+Also, a given forwarding loop can appear and disappear multiple times during the reconfiguration.